Texting Best Practices

 A Note on Opt-Ins in the USA

-In 2021, the Supreme Court issued a ruling in Facebook vs Duguid that clarified that text messaging systems like Daisychain are not autodialers, and thus are not subject to the strict opt-in requirements of the Telephone Consumer Protection Act.
+In 2021, the Supreme Court issued a ruling in Facebook vs Duguid that sharply narrowed the legal definition of an autodialer.
+As a result, text messaging systems that do not use random or sequential number generation like Daisychain are not classified as autodialers under the Telephone Consumer Protection Act (TCPA).

 Last updated